Education: Masters Degree in Guitar Performance Southern Illinois University, Bachelor’s Degree in Music Performance from Clarke University in Iowa.

 Marcus DeJesus is young guitarist originally from Brazil.
-He has a master’s degree in guitar performance from Southern Illinois University (Carbondale, Illinois) and bachelor’s of art in music performance from Clarke University (Dubuque, Iowa).
-Living in the US for about ten years, Marcus has studied the guitar with Dr. Zane Merritt, Dr. Isaac Lausell and Dr. Miles McConnell.
+Living in the US for about ten years, he has studied the guitar with Dr. Zane Merritt, Dr. Isaac Lausell and Dr. Miles McConnell.
 In Brazil, he has collaborated with the master Moacyr Teixeira Neto who teaches at the FAMES Music Conservatory situated in Vitoria, ES.
 That is where he studied during the summer of 2012 and has returned regularly to perform and lecture at the service of the school.

 Marcus has strong roots in classical guitar, Brazilian jazz (Bossa Nova) and a variety of other styles.
-He was a soloist with the Dubuque Symphony Orchestra and the Southern Illinois Symphony and, has performed in variety of jazz ensembles in the Midwest and in Brazil.
-As a solo performer, the young guitarist performed a recital tour in Brazil during the summer of 2015, sponsored by the Brazilian Federal Government.
+He’s been a soloist with the Dubuque Symphony Orchestra and the Southern Illinois Symphony and, has performed in a variety of jazz ensembles in the Midwest and in Brazil.
+As a solo performer, he performed a recital tour in Brazil during the summer of 2015, sponsored by the Brazilian Federal Government.
 In May of 2016, Marcus was one of the main guests at the FIVES (International Guitar Festival of Espirito Santo).
 During this festival, guitarists like Gilson Antunes, Isaac Lausell, Ze Paulo Becker and others gathered for a series of master classes and solo recitals.
 Marcus was the youngest performer and lecturer of this list of awarded musicians.